|Horse Racing: Articles - How to Pick Winners - How to Bet - Home|

 Cribber: A horse that habitually grips objects with its teeth and sucks air into its stomach.

-Crop: 1) A group of horses born in the same year.
+group of horses born in the same year.

 Cuppy: Track condition characterized by a loose surface.
 Also an overused excuse by many trainers of why their horse ran poorly.